Phalanstere/ClusterPainter/README.md

 ## Working with the npm version

 The library is optimized for a **browserified** client side use.
-So you can use the handy **require** result instead adding resources to your html file.
+So you can use the handy **require** call instead adding resources to your html file.

 The only resource you have to embed manually is a link to the \*.css which is necessary for a decent visual result